 “Because it means more than that.”
 Kanna took a handful of Goda’s shirt and tugged on it in frustration, but then she gave up and slumped forward, and pressed her face to Goda’s chest.
 “I’m sorry,” she said.
 “I’m sorry about everything, about the way I dismissed your whole story.
 Even seeing what you did with my own eyes, I wanted to bury it away—but you were in love with the priestess, weren’t you?
 Even if I couldn’t hear your thoughts in those visions, I could feel your body, your desire for her, your arousal.
 She looked so beautiful, and I could tell I was seeing her through some skewed lens that came from that.
 I can’t imagine the pain, Goda, I can’t imagine it.
 It would be like if I had to jam a knife into you and watch you bleed to death.
 I could never do it.
 It would kill me.”

 Goda was quiet for a long moment.
-Over time, though, she leaned back.
 She brought her hand to Kanna’s face and forced Kanna to meet her gaze again.
 Kanna fought it at first, because the stare was as intense as it was warm, because it undressed her as it so often did and she had lost the impulse to be naked.

-Kanna opened her mouth to begin objecting, as she usually did, to tell Goda that there was no use in fortunetelling, to complain about the chaos of the reality around them—but she didn’t.
-Something about Goda’s tone nudged a part of Kanna’s mind, or perhaps something beyond it.
-Kanna felt the blood in her hands running cold even though they were pressed to Goda’s warm chest.
-Kanna swallowed.
+Kanna opened her mouth to begin objecting, as she usually did—to tell Goda that there was no use in fortunetelling, to complain about the chaos of the reality around them, to be offended at the giant’s resignation—but she didn’t.
+Something about Goda’s tone awakened a nagging question Kanna had kept to herself for awhile.

 Kanna pressed the side of her head to Goda’s chest.
 She listened to the giant’s beating heart.
 She felt Goda’s breath swelling, the subtle flexing of the woman’s legs, the heat of the arousal that still pulsed against Kanna shamelessly.

 The edges of the sun were starting to color the sky and leak onto the surface of the water, but because it was still dark, Kanna could feel some snakes writhing in her with total clarity.
 One of them—the most prominent one—was a constrictor, and it wanted to wrap itself around Goda in a desperate, suffocating embrace.
 It wanted to hold onto her.
 It was afraid of losing her.
-It was the one that had wanted Kanna to make love with the giant before it was too late, as if the act could serve as a window into some eternity between them.
+It was the snake that had wanted Kanna to make love with the giant before it was too late, as if the act could somehow unite them for eternity.

-But then Kanna noticed that some infinite presence was already there, swimming around and inside both herself and Goda Brahm.
+But then Kanna noticed that some infinite presence that was already there, swimming around and inside both herself and Goda Brahm—something that united them already.

 “I am you,” Kanna whispered.
 The words had taken on a deeper meaning from the last time she had said them.
 Every wave of lucidity brought with it another shred of truth, but she knew that in mere moments the lucidity would wear off, and she would forget what she had seen just then, and she would start resisting the circumstances again.